-Every solverBenchmark element contains a solver configuration (for example with a local search solver phase) and one or more inputSolutionFile elements.
+Every <solverBenchmark> element contains a solver configuration (for example with a local search solver phase) and one or more <inputSolutionFile> elements.
 It will run the solver configuration on each of those unsolved solution files.
 The element name is optional, because it is generated if absent.
 The inputSolutionFile is read by a ProblemIO.

-To lower verbosity, the common part of multiple solverBenchmark entities can be extracted to the inheritedSolverBenchmark element.
-Yet, every element can still be overwritten per solverBenchmark element.
-Note that inherited solver phases such as <constructionHeuristic> Of <localSearch> are not overwritten but instead are added to the tail of the solver phases list.
+To lower verbosity, the common part of multiple <solverBenchmark> elements can be extracted to the <inheritedSolverBenchmark> element.
+Yet, every property can still be overwritten per <solverBenchmark> element.
+Note that inherited solver phases such as <constructionHeuristic> or <localSearch> are not overwritten but instead are added to the tail of the solver phases list.

-You need to specify a benchmarkDirectory (relative to the working directory).
+You need to specify a <benchmarkDirectory> element (relative to the working directory).
 A benchmark report will be written in that directory.